-When you start your engine and begin to drive away, ABS will check itself.
-You may hear a momentary motor or clicking noise while this test is going on, and you may even notice that your brake pedal moves a little.
+When you start your engine, or when you begin to drive away, ABS will check itself.
+You may hear a momentary motor or clicking noise while this test is going on, and you may even notice that your brake pedal moves or pulses a little.
 This is normal.